 Adderall helps stimulate and increase the release of specific neurotransmitters, most notably dopamine, epinephrine, serotonin, and norepinephrine.
 These play an active part in the brain for regulating attention and executive function along with creating an instant rush of “feel good” chemicals.

 As these neurotransmitters become more available, they have the effect of improving communication and activity in parts of the brain that operate on dopamine and norepinephrine.
-Users experience improved alertness, enhanced energy and higher motivation.
+Users experience improved alertness, enhanced energy, and higher motivation.

 But alongside the heightening of certain neurotransmitters, Adderall can also bring about physical changes in the brain’s neurocircuitry.
 This can cause altered behaviors and the development of mental disorders such as depression.
-Excessive consumption of Adderall can depreciate the central nervous system and cause long-term and irreparable damage.
+Excessive consumption of Adderall can depreciate the central nervous system and cause irreparable damage.

 Simply put, yes it can.
 Because it is a potent stimulant, it can be hard to recognize when someone abuses the drug.
 Once again, those who abuse it do so under the assumption that it’s safe to use.